walshbr/introduction-to-text-analysis/classifiers/supervised-classifiers.md

 Now imagine, instead, that I give you a slightly different exercise.
 I give you a bag filled with dragon fruit, star fruit, and durian.
 Imagine that you don't know anything about these fruit.
 I say, "find me all the durian."
 If you don't know anything about durian, you won't be able to do so.
 So first I bring in ten examples of durian for you to study.
 I say, "Look at them.
 Study them.
 Pay attention to these characteristics: they have spikes, they are big, and they are yellow-ish."
 Now, you pull a fruit.
 No spikes.
 So you start a pile called not durian.
 The next one has spikes.
 Durian!
 You keep going until you have two piles, ones that you think are durian and ones that are not.

-This kind of classification is called **supervised classification** You might not have been perfectly correct:
+This kind of classification is called **supervised classification**.
+You had to be taught what the fruit look You might not have been perfectly correct: